Andrewodwyer/Star-academy/README.md

 ### The landing page image

 - On the home page, is a hero or background image of a classic starfox scene.
-Infront of this to the bottom of the screen is the information section.
+In front of this to the bottom of the screen is the information section.
 A short outline of the games concept.
-A call to action button "start" is lighlighted in yellow/orange under the game information.
+A call to action button "start" is highlighted in yellow/orange under the game information.
 The header of the game is a h3 and the information is in a p block of text.
 The information text will provide the user with a story, the concept and how the game will progress.
 The background image will appeal to both young and old.
 Fox in a spaceship comedic aspect for the kids and nostalgic aspect for the adults.

 ![Landing page](documentation/images/Landing-page-and-info.png)